Pack Smart: Essentials for Backpacking Trip

 Test depth of water which comes in handy for river crossings

 PRO TIP!
-Speaking of water crossings: Make sure to unclip your hip and chest straps when crossing any moving water.
+For water crossings - Make sure to unclip your hip and chest straps when crossing any moving water.
 If you go down, it’s better to say good-bye to your pack vs. be swept under because it’s still attached to your back.

 You’ll be sore, no matter how much you train.
 Take advantage of the fresh mountain air and freedom from electronics and screens to move your body.